n-serrette/Cluster_Index/README.md

 #### Variation of Infomation

+### Other

+#### Purity

+#### Entropy

 ## References

 1. Silke Wagner and Dorothea Wagner, Comparing Clustering - An Overview, 2007
+3. Bernard Desgraupes, Clustering Indices, 2016, [https://CRAN.R-project.org/package=clusterCrit]
-2. Rand, William M.: Objective Criteria for the Evaluation of Clustering Methods.
+4. Rand, William M.: Objective Criteria for the Evaluation of Clustering Methods.
 Journal of the American Statistical Association, 66(336):846-850, 1971.
+5. Fowlkes, E. B., Mallows, C. L.: A Method for Comparing Two Hierarchical Clusterings.
+Journal of the American Statistical Association, 78(383):553–569, 1983.

+## TODO

+* add internal cluster indexes
+* complete References section
+* add definition and formula for each indexes